Anti-BDS laws: Kansas

-On June 16, 2017, HB 2409 was signed into laws by Kansas governor Sam Brownback.
+On 16 June 2017, HB 2409 was signed into laws by Kansas governor Sam Brownback.
 The law requires individuals and companies to certify that they are not boycotting Israel to be eligible for contracts with or procurement from the State.
 In 2018, the law was amended by HB 2482 to preclude the outcome of an ongoing lawsuit (Koontz v.
 Watson) brought against the State by the ACLU.
 The new law would only apply to companies with contracts worth more than $100,000 and would not affect sole proprietors.

-In 2019, Democrat House representative John Carmichael introduced HB 2015 that would repeal the anti-BDS law but it died in committee.
+In 2019, Democrat House representative John Carmichael introduced HB 2015 that would repeal the anti-BDS law, but it died in committee.

 Kentucky

 In November 2018, Kentucky's governor Matt Bevin signed an executive order 2018-905 requiring contractors to certify that they did not boycott Israel.
 Bevin stated that Netanyahu had lobbied for such a policy during the summer.

-The executive order was followed the next year by the bill SB 143, signed into law on March 25, 2019, limiting the law to contractors with five or more employees and contracts valued $100,000 or more.
+The executive order was followed the next year by the bill SB 143, signed into law on 25 March 2019, limiting the law to contractors with five or more employees and contracts valued $100,000 or more.

 Louisiana

-On May 22, 2018, governor John Bel Edwards signed an executive order requiring state vendors to certify that they are not boycotting Israel and will not for the duration of the contract boycott Israel.
+On 22 May 2018, governor John Bel Edwards signed an executive order requiring state vendors to certify that they are not boycotting Israel and will not for the duration of the contract boycott Israel.
 In 2019, the bill HB 245 was enacted, codifying the executive order.
 The bill limited the certification requirement to vendors with more than five employees and contracts worth more than $100,000.

-The Copy, Paste, Legislate investigation found that Edwards didn't write the executive order nor the press release accompanying it.
+The Copy, Paste, Legislate investigation found that Edwards did not write the executive order nor the press release accompanying it.
 Instead, they were sent to him by Mithun Kamath of the Jewish Federation of Greater New Orleans.
-Kamath claimed the executive order were reviewed by AIPAC and the Israel Action Network, a group founded to "counter delegitimization" of Israel.
+Kamath claimed the executive order was reviewed by AIPAC and the Israel Action Network, a group founded to "counter delegitimization" of Israel.

 Maryland

-Governor Larry Hogan signed executive order 01.01.2017.25 into law on October 23, 2017.
+Governor Larry Hogan signed executive order 1 January 2017.25 into law on 23 October 2017.
 The order prohibited execute agencies from entering into procurement contracts with companies that boycotted Israel.
 The order came after activists for several years had successfully defeated similar legislative initiatives.